 Burj Khalifa

 It’s breathtaking up there – other skyscrapers seem very small, and the whole world around looks like a diorama.
-Sunset views are even more impressive, and more expensive as well ($62 from 3 pm to 7 pm), but extra $$$ will grant you lifetime memories!
+Sunset views are even more impressive, and more expensive as well!

 Where to go in Dubai?
 Attractions and Leisure